-If you want to learn how to use an advanced filter in VBA, click here: VBA advanced filter
+Note: If you want to learn how to use an advanced filter in VBA, click here: VBA Advanced Filter

-First, you will see how to just create AutoFilter in a range, so a user can filter the data.
+First, we will demonstrate how to AutoFilter a range, so a user can filter the data.
 The data that we will use in the examples is in Image 1:

 Here is the code for creating AutoFilter:

 In order to enable AutoFilter, we need to specify the header of the range, in our case A1:E1, and use the AutoFilter method of the object Range.
 As a result, our data range has filters activated: